Mohammad Shahid Alam: Career

 He is also a regular contributor to CounterPunch.

 Alam is a critic of Zionism and Israel, which he does not believe has a right to exist.
-He is a supporter of the boycott of Israel movement, and wrote in a column for CounterPunch in 2002, "The Academic Boycott of Israel," that "resistance to the colonizer must be violent."
+He is a supporter of the boycott of Israel movement, and wrote in a column for CounterPunch in 2002, "The Academic Boycott of Israel," that "Of necessity, dispossession is implemented by force-unless this project is aided by pathogens; and, it follows, that resistance to the colonizer must be violent."

 In 2004 a column of Alam's, "America and Islam, Seeking Parallels" made an analogy between the September 11 attacks, which he called an Islamic insurgency, and the American Revolution, attracting controversy and criticism from right-wing critics such as David Horowitz and Daniel Pipes, who appeared on The O'Reilly Factor to attack Alam, and Alam received death threats.